Are you wondering is Seattle worth visiting? I can help you out.

 Furthermore, Seattle is home to a variety of cultural attractions.
 From art galleries and museums to music venues and theatre performances, as well as being a big coffee scene, there is something for everyone in this dynamic city.

-In addition, the food scene in Seattle is second-to-none, with a wide range of eateries offering up traditional dishes alongside the ever-popular Seattle classics.
+In addition, the food scene in Seattle has a wide range of eateries offering up traditional dishes alongside the ever-popular Seattle classics.

 While there are many things to do and see in Seattle, here are some suggestions on where to start exploring the city.